TMX Finance: Brands

-TMX Finance is the parent company to TitleMax and changed its name from TitleMax Holdings, LLC, to TMX Finance LLC as of June 21, 2010.
 TMX Finance oversees 728 stores and employs over 3,300 people nationwide.
 In almost 1,000 stores, the Company operates as TitleMax; in almost 200 stores, the Company uses a TitleBucks brand.
 TMX Finance also offers a second-lien automobile product in Georgia under the EquityAuto Loan brand, with operations conducted within 122 TitleMax stores and through 4 standalone stores.

+In more than 120 locations, the company operates as SpeedyCash where in addition to title loans, they also offer payday loans, installment loans, and check cashing.

+The company sponsors the SpeedyCash.com 250, a NASCAR Craftsman Truck Series race at Texas Motor Speedway and as a sponsor for Front Row Motorsports in the NASCAR Cup Series.

 Industry overview

 Customers use the services provided by the alternative financial services industry for a variety of reasons, including that they often: do not have access to traditional credit-based lenders like banks, thrift institutions, and credit card companies; have a sudden and unexpected need for cash due to common financial challenges like medical emergencies, vehicle repairs, divorce, job changes, or other unexpected expenses; are self-employed small business owners with an immediate need for short-term working capital; need a small amount of cash immediately and do not have time to wait for a traditional lender to approve a loan; and see such services as a sensible alternative to potentially higher costs and negative credit consequences of other alternatives, such as overdraft fees, bounced check fees, or late fees.